Eppes Hall Timeline

 1934 – The Education Building underwent its first remodel as the northwest corner of the building began to sink into the soft clay of Gallows Hill.
 The northwest wing of the building was razed and rebuilt on a concrete foundation.
 The walls were then reinforced and dormers were added to the attic for increased space.

 1950s – The College of Education moved across campus to the Stone Building and its former home received a new tenant and title.
 Students would come to know Eppes Hall as the Psychology Building for the better part of five decades, until the psychology department followed the College of Education’s lead and headed west for a more spacious facility.
 With the departure of psychology, Eppes Hall became home to a number of small programs looking for office and classroom space of their own.

-1997 – In need of a name worthy of its great tradition on campus, Eppes Hall was named in honor of Francis W. Eppes, the founder of Florida State University, whose statue sits in front of the building.
+1997 – Eppes Hall was named after Francis W. Eppes, the founder of Florida State University.

 2012 – Eppes Hall, under the direction of Thomas Blomberg, dean of the College of Criminology and Criminal Justice, underwent a $3 million transformation.
 Central air conditioning, state-of-the-art technology in the classrooms, and collaborative learning environments, to name a few, were included in the master plan.

 2013 – 95 years after first opening its doors to students, Eppes Hall became the new home to one of Florida State University’s highest ranked academic programs, the College of Criminology & Criminal Justice.

 2014 – The College of Criminology and Criminal Justice won the 2014 Tallahassee/Leon County Historic Preservation Award for outstanding achievement in the Civic/Community Resource Preservation category for the renovation of Eppes Hall.